 Is milk healthy!?

-Yes, it does in fact contain many valuable nutrients – but also other ingredients which can cause problems like lactose and milk protein.
-Intolerance symptoms are highly varied and may occur immediately after consumption or hours and even days later.
-Two different tests enable you to find out whether, and to which ingredients you react.
+Yes, it does in fact contain many valuable nutrients – but also other ingredients which can cause problems like lactose and milk protein intolerance.
+Food intolerance symptoms are highly varied and may occur immediately after consumption or hours and even days later.
+Two different tests enable you to find out whether, and to which ingredients, you react.

 Lactose is normally broken down into its constituent parts by the enzyme lactase in the small intestine.
 If you have lactose intolerance, your body no longer produces lactase, or at least only small quantities of it.
 Lactose cannot be broken down properly.
 This results in flatulence and diarrhoea.
 You can find out whether you have an enzyme deficiency with a lactose intolerance test.